 Therefore, protecting it is vital.
 As with all your company's intellectual property, this means taking legal steps to ensure that nobody copies, imitates or plagiarises your design, and holding anybody who flouts these protections liable for litigation.

-Knowing how to trademark a logo is the first step in this process.
-To help, we've compiled a quick guide on the primary steps you need to take, as well as the things you need to consider before submitting any paperwork.
+Understanding the process is the first step in this process.
+To help, we've compiled an in-depth guide on the primary steps you need to take, as well as the things you need to consider before submitting any paperwork.

 How Do You Trademark Your Logo?